hummbl-dev/hummbl-research/case-studies/case-study-in-operator-refinement.md

 **Architecture / Environment:**
 - 20 IN models (IN01-IN20) for failure analysis, premortems, adversarial thinking
-- Current validation score: 6.2/10 (Phase 1)
+- Current validation score: 3.6/10 (baseline)
 - Target: ≥7.0/10 for production readiness

 **Constraints:**